 The Disaster Challenge is a national challenge to encourage new ideas, new thinking and new research.

-Hosted by Natural Hazards Research Australia with support from universities and emergency management organisations, the Disaster Challenge is inviting the best and brightest minds in our universities to put their creative talents into helping us solve the trickiest of social and cultural problems that surround how we deal with floods, bushfires, storms, cyclones and other natural hazards.
+Hosted by Natural Hazards Research Australia (External link) with support from universities and emergency management organisations, the Disaster Challenge is inviting the best and brightest minds in our universities to put their creative talents into helping us solve the trickiest of social and cultural problems that surround how we deal with floods, bushfires, storms, cyclones and other natural hazards.

 A wicked problem is one that is urgent, but difficult to solve because of incomplete, contradictory or changing requirements that are often difficult to recognise or evaluate.